Frequent Asked Questions (FAQ)

 Can you use Eucerin® products during pregnancy?

-As a manufacturer of medicinal skincare products, Beiersdorf places high demands on its products.
+As a manufacturer of dermatological skincare products, Beiersdorf places high demands on its products.
 Prior to market launch, all Eucerin® products are evaluated for safety and skin compatibility (i) with regard to the ingredients.
 The ingredients selected are of high quality and are permitted for cosmetic products in the concentrations used.
 They have also been evaluated as safe for use in skincare products.
 It goes without saying that during these evaluations, it is also taken into account that some of the users of our products could also be pregnant or nursing.
 Eucerin® products are therefore evaluated as safe under the conventional application conditions, including pregnancy and while nursing.

 How can you tell whether a product is safe for sensitive skin?